rhinobase/raftyui/apps/docs/app/docs/components/button/page.md

 ## Loading

-- You can manage the loading state of the Button using this prop.
+- `isLoading` prop is used to manage loading state of Button.
 - You can also change the Button text when the Button is in loading state using `loadingText` prop.

 {% example %}